 With the rest of the Greek world keenly aware that the Spartans had imperial ambitions, there was an increased desire to antagonize Sparta, and in 395 BCE, Thebes, which had been growing more powerful, decided to support the city of Locris in its desire to collect taxes from nearby Phocis, which was an ally of Sparta.
-The Spartans sent an army to support Phocis, but the Thebans also sent a force to fight alongside Locris, and war was once again upon the Greek world.
+The Spartan army was sent to support Phocis, but the Thebans also sent a force to fight alongside Locris, and war was once again upon the Greek world.

 Shortly after this happened, Corinth announced it would stand against Sparta, a surprising move given the two cities longstanding relationship in the Peloponnesian League.
 Athens and Argos also decided to join the fight, pitting Sparta up against almost the entire Greek world.
 Fighting took place at both land and sea throughout 394 BCE, but in 393 BCE, political stability in Corinth divided the city.
 Sparta came to the aid of the oligarchic factions seeking to maintain power and the Argives supported the democrats.
 The fight lasted three years and ended with an Argive/Athenian victory at the Battle of Lechaeum in 391 BCE.